Aeroluna/LunaCoopMod/README.md

 - Added Brutal+ system.
   - Can select a Brutal+ level to randomize mutators.
   - Can use refresh button to rerandomize.

-Can now randomize mutators.
+  - Can use +Retry option to retry previously played mutators.
+  - Added Brutal+ levels +7 - +10.

+Added Brutal+ system.
 See Mutators section for specific changes to mutators.

 - Added console skins for all commanders.
 - Added voice packs for all commanders.